rvirgilli/vps-core-setup/docs/APPLICATION_DEPLOYMENT_GUIDE.md

           # - ./config/my_app_config.yaml:/app/config.yaml:ro
         networks:
           - default # For app-internal communication if you have multiple services for this app
-          - central_monitoring_net
+          - monitoring_network_external

     networks:
       default:
         driver: bridge
-      central_monitoring_net: # Definition to connect to the existing network
+      monitoring_network_external: # Definition to connect to the existing network
         name: monitoring_network
         external: true